alexsosei/weather-app/README.md

 ## Installations

 ## Usage
-The deployed app is presented in screenshot [login!] "https://github.com/alexsosei/weather-app/blob/main/assets/Images/Screenshot%202023-02-09%20at%2014.18.54.png"
+The deployed app is presented in screenshot ![login] (https://github.com/alexsosei/weather-app/blob/main/assets/Images/Screenshot%202023-02-09%20at%2014.18.54.png)

 ## License
 The MIT license was adopted in this work.